layerfMRI/LAYNII/README.md

 LAYNII is licensed under [BSD-3-Clause](https://opensource.org/licenses/BSD-3-Clause).

 # Acknowledgments
-In order to read and write Nifti (.nii, .nii.gz) data, we have adapted code that was originally developed from Bob Cox and Rick Reynolds.
+In order to read and write Nifti (.nii, .nii.gz) data, we have adapted code that was originally developed by the Neuroimaging Informatics Technology Initiative.
+We thank Bob Cox, Daniel Glen and Rick Reynolds.